-Percentage of households in which a place used for handwashing was observed, and among those households, percent distribution by the availability of water, soap, and other cleansing agents
+Percentage of households and de jure population for whom the place used for handwashing was observed, and among those households and de jure population, percentage with water, soap, and cleansing agents other than soap

-- 1) Percentage of households where a place used for handwashing was observed, and by whether its location is fixed or mobile. - 2) Among households where a place for handwashing was observed, percent distribution by availability of water, soap, and other cleansing agents.
+- 1) Percentage of households and de jure population for whom the place most often used for handwashing was observed, and by whether its location is fixed or mobile. - 2) Among the households and de jure population for whom a place for handwashing was observed, percentage with water, soap, and cleansing agents other than soap available.